Structure and function of soil microbial communities

 The surfaces inside and outside our homes harbor a diverse array of bacteria and fungi, but the composition of these communities, their spatial variability, and the sources of the microbes remain understudied.
 We are investigating how factors such as occupancy, geographic location, and building characteristics influence those microbes found inside and outside our homes.

 Plants harbor a wide array of bacteria and fungi on and inside their roots, leaves, and seeds.
 The interactions between plants and their associated microbes can have important effects on plant productivity in both natural and managed systems.
-Current work is examining how the structure and function of plant-associated microbial communities change across plant species, across different strains of crop plants, and across different tissue types within individual plants.
+Current work is examining how the structure and function of plant-associated microbial communities change across plant species, across different strains of crop plants, and across different environments with a focus on how these community changes affect plant health.